AWS Cloud Migration Services – 7R Strategies

 • Each Tape Gateway is preconfigured with a media changer and tape drives, which are available to the existing client backup applications as iSCSI devices.
 Tape cartridges can be added as needed to archive the data.

-• Gateway VTL has the following components:-
+• Tape Gateway has the following components:

 • Virtual Tape

-• Virtual tape is similar to the physical tape cartridge, except that the data is stored in the AWS storage solution
+• Virtual tape is similar to the physical tape cartridge, except that the data is stored in the AWS storage solution.

-• Virtual Tape Library
+• Virtual Tape Library (VTL)

-• Virtual tape library is similar to the physical tape library with tape drives (replaced with VTL tape drive) and robotic arms (replaced with Media changer)
+• Virtual tape library is similar to the physical tape library with tape drives (replaced with VTL tape drive) and robotic arms (replaced with Media changer).

 • Backup software writes data to the gateway, the gateway stores data locally, and then asynchronously uploads it to virtual tapes in S3.

-• Archive OR Virtual Tape Shelf
+• Archive (Virtual Tape Shelf – VTS)

-• Virtual tape shelf is similar to the offsite tape holding facility
+• Virtual tape shelf is similar to the offsite tape holding facility.

-• VTS is located in the same region where the gateway was created and every region would have a single VTS irrespective of the number of gateways
+• VTS is located in the same region where the gateway was created and every region would have a single VTS irrespective of the number of gateways.

-• Archiving tapes
+• Archiving tapes:

-• Retrieving tapes
+• Retrieving tapes:

-• Gateway VM can be allocated disks for
+• Gateway VM can be allocated disks for:

 • Cache storage